arvindr226/subversion-docker/README.md

 ## Overrides

-The `docker-compose.override.yml` opens ports 80 for http and 2022 for ssh.
+The `docker-compose.override.yml` opens ports 80 for http and 2022 for ssh, and puts the repos in your home folder.
 This is good for testing, but not great for production.
 Bind mounts are only performant on linux, and you probably don't want to store production data in some user's home folder.

 For production, create another override file (ex `mysite.yml`) and use that to start.
 Ex:
 ```